RIDY01/DylansPowerShellScript/README.md

 # Usage

-This script is like a tool program for windows (10), you can delete temp files, adding files to your start up folder etc. just by executing this script.
+This script is a tool program for windows (10) written in PowerShell, you can delete temp files, adding files to your start up folder etc. just by executing this script.
 The source code is and will always be public and open to everyone.

 # Tutorial